oat-sa/taohub-articles/forge/user-guide/processes.md

 4. [[Manage Users]]
 -------------------

-This section allows having an overview of the platform users and the users specifically create for the Processes extension.\
+This section allows having an overview of the platform users and the users specifically create for the Processes extension.<br/>

 This section also permits adding, editing and deleting users.

 The main function of this section: